Mara Maru

-Mara Maru is a 1952 noir-influenced action film directed by Gordon Douglas.
-It stars Errol Flynn and Ruth Roman.
+Mara Maru is a 1952 American noir action film starring Errol Flynn, Ruth Roman and Raymond Burr.
+Directed by Gordon Douglas, it was the last movie Flynn made for Warner Bros where he had started out in Hollywood in 1935.

-It was the last movie Flynn made for Warner Bros where he had started out in Hollywood in 1935.
-However he did go on to appear in a British film The Master of Ballantrae that was released by Warners, and return to make Too Much, Too Soon where he played his friend John Barrymore.
+Flynn did go on to appear in a British film The Master of Ballantrae that was released by Warners, and return to make Too Much, Too Soon where he played his friend John Barrymore.

-Plot summary
+Plot

 Gregory Mason (Errol Flynn) and Andy Callahan (Richard Webb) are partners in a post-World War II salvage business in Manila.
 Callahan is murdered after some drunken talk about sunken treasure.
 Mason is suspected by Lt.
-Zuenon of the local police because of Callahan's public threat to kill Mason made earlier that day in a bar and his intense jealousy toward Mason over a relationship Mason had had with Callahan's wife, Stella (Ruth Roman), before the couple were married.
+Zuenon of the local police, both because of Callahan's public threat to kill Mason made earlier that day in a bar and his intense jealousy over a relationship Mason had had with Callahan's wife, Stella (Ruth Roman), before the couple were married.
 Stella had remained in love with Mason, but he had respected the union.

 Mason is arrested but released after Steven Ranier (Paul Picerni), a private investigator who had been working for Callahan, comes forward and clears him, saying he witnessed Callahan's murder.
 Mason hires him, both for protection from whoever had killed Callahan and help finding his partner's killer.

-Ranier introduces Mason to Brock Benedict (Raymond Burr), a prosperous local tropical fish dealer who wants Mason to find and recover a reputed million dollars worth the diamonds that had gone down off the Philippine coast during the War.
+Ranier introduces Mason to Brock Benedict (Raymond Burr), a prosperous local tropical fish dealer who wants Mason to find and recover a reputed million dollars' worth of diamonds that had gone down off the Philippine coast during the War.
 Benedict has discovered it had been aboard a PT boat Mason had commanded, with Callahan serving as his executive officer.
-Benedict offers to split the proceeds equally with Mason and Stella, whom he is romantically pursuing.
+Benedict offers to split the proceeds equally with Mason and Stella, whom Benedict is romantically pursuing.

 Benedict outfits an oceangoing craft suitable for salvage work, the "Mara Maru", persuading Mason to join him.
-Both Ranier and Stella coming along, with Stella appearing to be playing both sides against the middle until she discovers Benedict is planning to kill Mason as soon as the treasure is found.
-Still carrying a torch, she tells Mason this and begs him again to give up the expedition and return with her to a normal life in the United States; once again he insists on continuing.
+Both Ranier and Stella come along, with Stella appearing to be playing both sides against the middle until she discovers Benedict is planning to kill Mason as soon as the treasure is found.
+Still carrying a torch, she tells Mason and begs him again to give up the expedition and return with her to a normal life in the United States; once again he opts for money, pursued at any cost.